Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉)

 For best results, stick your index finger into the soil down to about 2 inches.
 If there is moisture present, hold off on watering until it feels drier at that depth.
 When you do water your tree, stop once you see it escaping the drainage holes at the base of the pot.

-3. Fertilizing: Feed your Calamondin during the warmer spring and summer seasons with a citrus specific fertilizer, once every six weeks.
+3. Fertilizing: Feed your Calamondin during the warmer spring and summer seasons with a citrus specific fertilizer, such as the one included with our Citrus Care Kit, once every six weeks.
 During the fall and winter, fertilize once every 2 to 3 months.
 Make sure to follow the application instructions written on the fertilizer bag.

 4. Pruning: Pruning can be done at any time of the year.
 Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
 After the tree fruits, remove any dead wood and ventilate the center of the tree, and remove suckers as they form/grow from the base.

-5. Pollination: You can pollinate your indoor trees by hand using a small, dry, fine-tipped paintbrush.
+5. Pollination: Our tree is self-fertile but you can pollinate your indoor trees by hand using a small, dry, fine-tipped paintbrush.
 Take your brush and stick it into the center of the bloom, swirling around to collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated, and repeat the process once daily.
 Don’t wash the paintbrush until after the blooms have been pollinated.
 The bloom will fall off naturally and the fruit will begin to form in its place.